RobotWebTools/rclnodejs/tools/jsdoc/README.md

 - reads the published version set from `published-versions.json`
 - rebuilds every listed version from its Git tag
-- rebuilds the current workspace version from the working tree (always included)
 - rebuilds the staged landing page index

 This is the normal command to use for a new release, and it is fully